KurtGokhan/entitype/packages/entitype/README.md

 ### Defining a Model

-Entitype models are just classes where the class and its properties are "decorated".
+Entitype models are classes where the class and its properties are "decorated".

 ```typescript
 import { Column, Entity } from 'entitype';